 Looking at some indicators of this change, Amazon has been a leader.
 Recently, Amazon ordered 100,000 electric delivery vans from Rivian, even though the first van isn’t expected to hit the road until 2021.

-Now, with the impact of COVID-19 in front of us, there are signs of continuation of this movement over the next several years and beyond.
+Now, with the impact of COVID-19 in front of us, there are signs of a continuation of this movement over the next several years and beyond.
 Just in the last two weeks, ecommerce sales have risen by more than a third, and Amazon has such high demand that they’ve announced shipping delays on non-essential items in order to prioritize healthcare and wellness products getting to our homes.
 Even in doing so, they still need to hire 100,000 more warehouse and delivery workers.
-Companies like Amazon, Walmart, Fedex, and UPS put a lot of planning into logistics and delivery for the holiday season, but this type of surge in their need for vehicles is unprecedented.
+Companies like Amazon, Walmart, FedEx, and UPS put a lot of planning into logistics and delivery for the holiday season, but this type of surge in their need for vehicles is unprecedented.

-In 2018, Merchants Fleet spotted this trend, and innovated to provide a last mile vehicle program to last mile delivery companies.
+In 2018, Merchants Fleet spotted this trend and innovated to provide a last mile vehicle program to last mile delivery companies.
 That business line grew exponentially over the last 18 months, to the point where today 1 million homes will receive a package in a vehicle managed by Merchants Fleet.

-Companies that do not have a quick & efficient last mile solution should quickly be considering how they implement this into their business models.
+Companies that do not have a quick and efficient last mile solution should quickly be considering how they implement this into their business models.
 Access to goods quickly is a demand that consumers are now coming to expect.
 But, it doesn’t stop there.